Spatial disease mapping using Directed Acyclic Graph Auto-Regressive (DAGAR) models: Model

 Unlike covariance or precision matrices that remain invariant up to a permutation factor under different orderings of the multivariate vector, Cholesky factors depend on the ordering of the observations.
+Our model in (\ref{eq:onedag}) assumes a predetermined ordering $\pi $.
+We have already seen that for tree and grid graphs, Theorems \ref{th:pathcov} and \ref{th:gridcov} guarantee that the under many different orderings, the DAGAR model retains desirable properties like homoskedasticity and neighbor-pair correlation of $\rho$.

-Our model in (\ref{eq:onedag}) assumes a predetermined ordering $\pi$.
-One approach would be to use simple intuitive orderings based on the coordinates representing the nodes in some Euclidean embedding of $\calG$.
-Similar strategies have been used in Cholesky factor based approaches in \cite{nngp}, \cite{stein04} and \cite{ve88} who observed empirically that the joint distribution seemed to be less sensitive to ordering of the regions.
-An alternative approach would be to use a prior on the ordering $\pi$ over the space of all orderings and cycle through models of different orderings in a Bayesian setup.
-However, for $k$ nodes there are $k!$ possible orderings, and even for very small $k$, approaches akin to Bayesian model averaging \citep{hoeting1999} will fail to explore even a small fraction of all possible orderings.
-Instead, we propose an order-free model using a product-of-experts type construction \citep{poe}.
-Let $P_\pi$ denote the permutation matrix corresponding to $\pi$ i.e. $P_\pi (x_1,\ldots,x_k)^T = (x_{\pi(1)},\ldots,x_{\pi(k)} )^T$ for any $k$-dimensional vector $x$, and let $Q$ denote the average of the precision matrices in (\ref{eq:onedag}) over all permutations $\pi$, i.e., It is clear that $Q$ is free of any ordering and is only a function of the undirected graph $\calG$.
+To understand the impact of ordering beyond the variances and neighbor-pair correlations, we consider an order-free model using a product-of-experts type construction \citep{poe}.
+Let $P_\pi $ denote the permutation matrix corresponding to $\pi, $ i.e., $P_\pi (x_1,\ldots,x_k)^T = (x_{\pi (1)},\ldots,x_{\pi (k)} )^T$ for any $k$-dimensional vector $x$, and let $Q$ denote the average of the DAGAR precision matrices in (\ref{eq:onedag}) over all permutations $\pi $, i.e., It is clear that $Q=Q(\rho)$ is free of any ordering and is only a function of the undirected graph $\calG$.
 Also, since it is the average of positive definite matrices, it is also positive definite.
-The following theorem derives the closed form expression for $Q$. \begin{theorem} Let $i \approx j$ mean that $i$ and $j$ share at least one common neighbour.
+We will use the order-free model $Q$ to understand how the DAGAR precision matrices $Q_\pi $ differ under different choices of the ordering $\pi $.
+In order to do this, we first note that $Q$ can be expressed in closed form. \begin{theorem} Let $i \approx j$ mean that $i$ and $j$ share at least one common neighbor.
 There exist functions $f(\rho,r)$ and $g(\rho,r)$ for any positive integer $r$ and $0 \leq \rho < 1$ such that